Language shapes systems.

 The term Network Convergence reflects a deliberate move away from hierarchy-first assumptions about who calls the meeting, who speaks, and how others engage.
 It emphasizes coming together as a network of peers, rather than assembling under a chain of command.

-Network Guide
+Network Drift

 Network Guiding is a function that supports entry and movement within a network.
 It may be performed by a person, shared artifact, or agent, often in combination.
 A Network Guide helps people orient, translate shared language and norms, and discover pathways for meaningful connection and contribution.
 This is not a fixed role or centralized authority, but a fluid practice that can be taken up at different moments and edges of the network.
 Guiding relies on mutual consent and responsiveness, honoring agency on both sides of the connection.
 The Guide functions as a living interface, helping people move from curiosity to participation while preserving the distributed, self-organizing nature of the system.